padok-team/docs-terraform-guidelines/terraform_versioning.md

 ### Required providers version for layers

 If the layer uses providers directly, as opposed to only through modules, then you should also specify version contraints for those providers in the layer's configuration.

-The same recommendations apply regarding this versioning as for modules.
-See below for specifics.
+In order to make the behaviour of layers completely deterministic, the version should be fixed to a specific version.
+Use the `= 1.0.0` constraint to do this.

 ## Bump terraform version